 When we think of the world's oldest types of makeup, visions of kohl eyeliner and rouge lipstick come to mind.
 While foundation may seem like a new product, it's actually been in play for centuries.
 In fact, foundation variations have been a beauty standard since ancient Greek and Roman times.
 Of course, the formulation has changed somewhat (e.g., we no longer use fatal doses of lead), but it's still absolutely worth asking what your foundation is made of.
 Whether you opt for luminous or matte, here's a quick guide that will make your favorite product's composition a little less opaque.

-For those looking to discover the very best in ingredient-conscious and environmentally friendly makeup products, here are eight awesome vegan foundations to help you get started.
+For those looking to discover the very best in ingredient-conscious and environmentally friendly makeup products, here are eight awesome vegan foundations.